Samson: Comparison with other religious and mythological figures

+Traditional views

 These views are disputed by traditional and conservative biblical scholars who consider Samson to be a literal historical figure and thus reject any connections to mythological heroes.
 The concept of Samson as a "solar hero" has been described as "an artificial ingenuity".
 Joan Comay, co-author of Who's Who in the Bible: The Old Testament and the Apocrypha, The New Testament, believes that the biblical story of Samson is so specific concerning time and place that Samson was undoubtedly a real person who pitted his great strength against the oppressors of Israel.

+Religious and moral meaning or lack of it

 In contrast, James King West considers that the hostilities between the Philistines and Hebrews appear to be of a "purely personal and local sort".
 He also considers that Samson stories have, in contrast to much of Judges, an "almost total lack of a religious or moral tone".

 Conversely, Elon Gilad of Haaretz writes "some biblical stories are flat-out cautions against marrying foreign women, none more than the story of Samson".
 Gilad notes how Samson's parents disapprove of his desire to marry a Philistine woman and how Samson's relationship with Delilah leads to his demise.
 He contrasts this with what he sees as a more positive portrayal of intermarriage in the Book of Ruth.

+Death by suicide

+Samson did not commit suicide

+Some Christians and Jews claim Samson committed an act of "self sacrifice" rather than suicide.

+Samson's death was a suicide attack

+In Arabic language media, the story of Samson's suicide is often described as the first suicide attack.

-Some academic writers have interpreted Samson as a suicide terrorist portrayed in a positive light by the text, and compared him to those responsible for the September 11 attacks.
+Multiple writers in English have also interpreted Samson's suicide and the associated killing of thousands of Philistines as a suicide attack, portrayed in a positive light by the text, and compared him to those responsible for the September 11 attacks.